 Budgeting has become somewhat of a lost art in our society.
 Over time, the word “budget” has developed a negative connotation – as in, if you’re on a budget - it is associated with deprivation.
 Most people see making lots of money as a license to spend freely, and making little money as having to watch more carefully what we spend.
 But what if I told you that EVERYONE should budget?

 I have to confess, even with a background in Accounting and Finance, I have often resisted budgeting for my own household, because it seemed like a lot of work!
 In all actuality, budgeting is very simple AND it can bring MORE freedom and LESS STRESS to your spending habits.
-Whether your household brings in $500,000 or $25,000, budgeting could be the tool that helps you acquire wealth for your family.
-(Or maybe, as a starter, just helps you sleep better at night!)
+Whether your household brings in $500,000 or $25,000, budgeting can be the tool that helps you acquire and increase wealth for your family.
+(Or maybe, as a starter, just help you sleep better at night!)

-Being self-employed presents a unique challenge in budgeting due to the fact that a self-employed person’s income can vary greatly from month-to-month or season-to-season.
+If you are a salaried employee you know your monthly income, so this process will be a bit easier.
+If you are self-employed the budgeting process presents a unique challenge due to the fact that a self-employed person’s income can vary greatly from month-to-month and/or season-to-season.
 If you aren’t already using some sort of financial tracking software for your business you need to start NOW!
-(Photographer Depot has a great spreadsheet that is inexpensive and easy-to-use here) Spreadsheets or other software allows you to see trends and make decisions based on past history.
+Spreadsheets or other software allow you to see trends and make decisions based on past history.

-Once you have an estimate of your monthly income, there are several tools available that you can use to allocate funds to different categories.
+Once you know (for salaried employee) or have an estimate of your monthly income, there are several tools available that you can use to allocate funds to different categories.
 I really like using Dave Ramsey's guideline percentages.
 Here are his recommendations:

-(You can download a free printable from Pretty Presets here to help you fill these items in!)
+(You can download a free printable budge worksheet from Pretty Presets below to help you fill these items in!)

 Once you get started, keep these few tips in mind: (also from Dave Ramsey)

 In the same way that eating healthy helps you say “no” to things that aren’t good for your body, with the freedom to enjoy a treat occasionally, budgeting will allow you to say “no” to the things that aren’t financially healthy.
-It will also save you from “buyer’s remorse”; when you’ve budgeted for an item, you can buy it and enjoy it!
+It will also save you from “buyer’s remorse”; when you’ve budgeted for an item, you can buy it and truly enjoy it without feeling guilty!